 So, how do you get yourself a Tinder Tour Guide?

 Well, if you’re reading this from the future, sorry…you’re too late.
 His Majesty and I have found true happiness together being glamorously philanthropic.
 And I’m off the circuit.
 But if it’s still 2017 in your world, I have some tips to make Tinder-dating me (or someone else, if that’s your thing, whatever) smoother.

 - Use Tinder.
 Duh.
 But seriously, it’s just a numbers game.
 Each swipe right is a chance for a match.
 Remember, you’re just looking for a tour guide.
 No biggie.
 Pick somebody you think you’d legit be ok taking a tour with, and put your thumb to work.
 Tinder is kinda buggy, so make sure they have your location right, or you’ll keep getting matches from your last destination.

 - Ask questions about your new city.
-Everybody likes to give their opinion.
+Everybody likes to give their opinion, and travel dating is all about getting some local flavor.
 When the opinion comes in the form of free cabernet at the local art gallery’s First Friday Happy Hour, you’ve mastered the Tinder Tour.

-So, single friends, next time you’re in a new place but want a personal tour, give Tinder a try.
+So, single friends, next time you’re traveling and want a personal tour, give Tinder a try.
 And let me know how it works out.
+I’m certain you’ll be an international dating sensation in no time.
 Don’t feel bad about swiping my idea…I take tips.

 Happy travel dating & bon voyage mes amis,

 p.s.
 Wanna chat with me about taking a grown up gap year of your own?
 Fill out the contact form below, and we can discuss where you want to go, what you want to do and ways to pay for it all.